 Besides the Chinese district of Chinatown, there's also Little India, an incredible spot where you can find nice shops, typical flavours, colonial buildings, full-coloured houses, temples, and precious atmospheres.

 Please, stop and smell the flowers.

-Singapore Botanic Gardens is a stunning collection of over 60,000 orchids, gingers, palms and cycads.
-The colours of every type of flowers, the peaceful atmosphere, the grace surrounding your whole body during a morning walk through the magical paths.
+Singapore Botanic Gardens is a stunning collection of over 60,000 orchids, gingers, palms, and cycads.
+The colours of every type of flower, the peaceful atmosphere, the grace surrounding your whole body during a morning walk through the magical paths.

 It's important to remember that this place has been recognized as a UNESCO world heritage site and it also represents the world's largest orchid display.